 Ski La Plagne Self-Guided Day Tour

-This route features the longer pistes to ski in La Plagne, mainly exploring Plagne Bellecote and Belle Plagne– to minimise lift faffing and maximise ski time.
-That’s what Ongosa route cards are all about!
+This route features the longer pistes to ski in La Plagne, mainly exploring Plagne Bellecote and Belle Plagne, to minimise lift faffing and maximise ski time.
+That’s what Ongosa Resort Guides are all about!
 You’ll also ski a couple of the resort’s very best runs like Levasette and Sources.
 Another benefit of this route is that it only requires a La Plagne Area lift pass, less pricey than the entire Paradiski resort.

 This route consists of fairly gentle piste skiing, you may feel that your group will easily conquer this in less than a day.
 If this is the case – add a loop around Montchavin and Les Coches after lunch to get your extra miles in!
-Enjoy!
+Take a look at the route map below.

 For more fantastic routes like this one, we can recommend ski guides in La Plagne and ski lessons in La Plagne, Les Arcs and throughout Paradiski, whose impeccable local knowledge means they’ll be able to craft a route that fits your ability and interests perfectly.